 A model can quite simply make or break a shoot.

-It’s an area you really want to invest in, so go to online agencies and look through their portfolios.
-Alternatively seek out other styled shoots and see if anyone stands out to you.
+If you want to invest in this area, visit online agencies’ portfolios.
+Alternatively, seek out other styled shoots and see if anyone stands out to you.

-2020 saw the rise of the model couple – real couples are the best folks – again take a scroll through social media using the #modelcouple and see who pops up.
+2020 saw the rise of the model couple.
+Real couples are the best, folks.
+Again, scroll through social media using the #modelcouple and see who pops up.

-If you’re looking to create a same-sex couple shoot, then look for a real couple.
+If you want to create a same-sex couple shoot, look for a real couple.

 Budgets – how much does a shoot cost?